Marshall, Texas: Geography

-According to the United States Census Bureau, the city has a total area of 76.8 km2, of which 76.6 km2 are land and 0.2 km2, or 0.22%, is covered by water.
+According to the United States Census Bureau, the city has an area of 76.8 km2, of which 76.6 km2 are land and 0.2 km2, or 0.22%, is covered by water.

 The city is bisected along a north–south axis by East End Boulevard (US 59).
-The eastern half of the city is bisected along an east–west axis by US 80, which east of its intersection with U.S. 59 is called Victory Drive and west of US 59 is named Grand Avenue.
-The Harrison County Airport and Airport Baseball Park are located to the south of Victory Drive off of Warren Drive.
+The eastern half is bisected along an east–west axis by US 80, which east of its intersection with U.S. 59 is called Victory Drive and west of US 59 is named Grand Avenue.
+The Harrison County Airport and Airport Baseball Park are south of Victory Drive, off of Warren Drive.

 To the west of U.S. Route 59, south of Pinecrest Drive, are older suburbs; north of Pinecrest Drive, the oldest portion of the city stretches northward over seven hills.
-This portion of the city radiates out from downtown, which is centered on the Old Harrison County Courthouse in Peter Whetstone Square.
-Immediately to the north of the square is the Ginocchio National Historic District, where the city's Amtrak station is located.
+This portion of the city radiates out from downtown, which centers on the Old Harrison County Courthouse in Peter Whetstone Square.
+Immediately north of the square is the Ginocchio National Historic District, where the city's Amtrak station is.
 This region of the city is bisected along an east–west axis by Grand Avenue (U.S. Route 80).
 Spreading out from downtown is a belt of antebellum and Victorian homes centered on Rusk and Houston streets.

-To the west of downtown are some of the oldest African American neighborhoods in Texas, centered on Wiley College.
-To the north of Grand Avenue (US 80) are neighborhoods that were built largely by employees of the Texas and Pacific Railway.
-In addition to the Ginocchio National Historic District, this part of the city is home to East Texas Baptist University, and four historic cemeteries: Marshall Cemetery, Powder Mill Cemetery, Greenwood Cemetery, and Marshall Hebrew Cemetery.
+West of downtown are some of the oldest African American neighborhoods in Texas, centered on Wiley College.
+North of Grand Avenue (US 80) are neighborhoods built largely by employees of the Texas and Pacific Railway.
+In addition to the Ginocchio National Historic District, this part of the city is home to East Texas Baptist University and four historic cemeteries: Marshall Cemetery, Powder Mill Cemetery, Greenwood Cemetery, and Marshall Hebrew Cemetery.